leynos/lag-complexity/docs/lag-complexity-function-design.md

   effectiveness depends entirely on being calibrated against a dataset of queries that is representative of the target domain.
 The crate will ship with a set of default parameters calibrated on a general-purpose web question dataset.
-However, the documentation will strongly emphasise that for optimal performance, users must perform their own calibration step using domain-specific data and the evaluation harness provided by the crate (see Section 5).
+However, the documentation will strongly emphasize that for optimal performance, users must perform their own calibration step using domain-specific data and the evaluation harness provided by the crate (see Section 5).